 Notes about this minor:

-This minor is closed to students majoring in international and global studies students who have chosen an area of study in Arabic language or a field specialization in the Middle East; or are native speakers of Arabic.
+This minor is closed to students majoring in international and global studies who have chosen an area of study in Arabic language or a field specialization in the Middle East; or are native speakers of Arabic.

 Posting of the minor on the student’s academic transcript requires a minimum GPA of 2.0 in the minor.

 The plan code for Modern Language – Arabic Minor is ARBC-MN.

 Beginning Arabic I introduces students with no prior knowledge of the language to Modern Standard Arabic.
 Beginning Arabic I builds the foundation skills in speaking, listening, reading, writing, and culture, with emphasis on beginning writing and on conversation.
 Students must take placement exam if this is their first RIT class in Arabic and they have some prior study of Arabic.
 Seminar 4 (Fall).

 Beginning Arabic II is the second course at the beginning level.
 It focuses on the development of functional competence in speaking, listening, reading, writing and culture.
 (Prerequisites: Minimum score of 1 on RIT Language Placement Exam or MLAR-201 or equivalent course.)
 Seminar (Spring).

 Intermediate Arabic I